fundacionjala/enforce-gradle-plugin/_docs/file-monitor.md

 ### Using help parameter:

 Scenario:
-A user be able to  view the description and the parameters that contains the task by using the help.
+A user is able to view the description and the parameters that contains the task by using the help.

 command: